What UK Law Has to Say About Sound

 If in doubt, you should at least:

-However, if you are routinely involved with music production you would be well advised to see the section on Responsibilities on the Sound Advice website, and if necessary take professional advice in implementing the steps the law now requires you to take.
+However, if you are routinely involved with music production you would be well advised to read all relevant sections and documents on the HSE website, and if necessary take professional advice in implementing the steps the law now requires you to take.

 Making Too Much Noise might bring you into contact with the law in other ways, as a Cautionary Tale in The Guardian shows.